Lonami/tilos/README.md

 ## what can it do?

-it can solve the following puzzle just fine:
+out of the 35 in-game puzzles, it can solve all of them in under 30 seconds except for 7 (most taking under a second), which is pretty neat. here's a visual example of what solving an extremely simple puzzle looks like:

 > board:
 >